KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

 You don't have to call `setup` if you want to use the standard keyboard view.
-Just inherit ``KeyboardInputViewController`` and you'll get a keyboard that responds to the changes you perform to the services and state.

 You can find more information on how to customize the ``SystemKeyboard`` in <doc:Essentials>.